Leeona Dorrian, Lady Dorrian

-Leeona June Dorrian, Lady Dorrian PC, KC (born 16 June 1957) is a Scottish advocate and judge who has served as the Lord Justice Clerk since 2016.
-She is the first woman to hold the position.
-She has been a Senator of the College of Justice since 2005, having served as a temporary judge for three years prior.
+Leeona June Dorrian, Lady Dorrian PC, KC (born 16 June 1957) is a Scottish advocate and judge who served as the Lord Justice Clerk from 2016 until her retirement from judicial office on 3 February 2025.
+She was the first woman to hold the position of Lord Justice Clerk.
+She was a Senator of the College of Justice from 2005 until her retirement in 2025, having served as a temporary judge for three years prior.

 Early life

 Dorrian was born in Edinburgh and educated at Cranley Girls' School in the city.
 She studied at the School of Law of the University of Aberdeen, graduating LL.B. in 1977, and was admitted to the Faculty of Advocates in 1981.

 Early career

 Dorrian served as Standing Junior Counsel to the Health and Safety Executive and Commission between 1987 and 1994, Advocate Depute between 1988 and 1991, and as Standing Junior to the Department of Energy between 1991 and 1994.
 She was appointed Queen's Counsel in 1994, and called to the English Bar in 1991, at the Inner Temple.
 Between 1997 and 2001 she was a member of the Criminal Injuries Compensation Board.